Judge punished after lawyers said she left court early for ‘hair and nail salon visits’

 There is no indication that happened, but Smith did receive the public reprimand from the Supreme Court, which it said was “appropriate,” in the ruling.

 Smith was elected to the 12th Judicial Circuit in 2014, according to ballotpedia.
-She has an undergraduate degree from Eastern Carolina and got her law degree from Wake Forest, according to the website.
+She has an undergraduate degree from East Carolina and got her law degree from Wake Forest, according to the website.

 Comments